Sameer-create/SmartHotel360-Website/README.md

 > If `FakeAuth` is **not set** the Website will use an [Azure Active Directory B2C](https://github.com/Microsoft/SmartHotel360-Website#enabling-azure-ad-b2c-optional) to enable the logins.

 If you want to run or deploy the Azure Function to enable the Pet Checker feature open the file `appsettings.Development.json` or `appsettings.Production.json` according to your Build configuration, `Production` if you are using a `Release` configuration or `Development` if you are using a `Debug` configuration.
-Then edit the `PetsConfig` section with the following entries:
+Then edit the `PetsConfig` section with the following entries:-

 * `blobName`: Storage Account Name
 * `blobKey`: Storage Account Key